Exploring the benefits and tax implications of Amazon RSUs and their role in your portfolio

 How to Optimize Amazon RSUs

-The Amazon corporate compensation package is attractive in many regards, but you can optimize your position with Amazon stock with a little knowledge and attention.
+The Amazon corporate compensation package is attractive in many regards, and you can optimize your personal plan with strategic use of Amazon restricted stock units.

-We typically recommend that Amazon employees sell and diversify their RSUs upon vest so they are not as dependent on the company (i.e., dependent on both paycheck and portfolio value) and their monthly cash flow can cover their expenses.
+In many instances, we recommend that Amazon employees sell and diversify their RSUs upon vest so they are not as dependent on the company (i.e., dependent on both paycheck and portfolio value) and so they can take advantage of other company benefits and work toward personal goals.

 The information included here is based solely on the knowledge of Brighton Jones financial advisors, and does not represent the views or advice of Amazon.
 Amazon did not contribute, review, or approve this content.
 Note that this content is intended for U.S.-based Amazon employees only.